Past Events sponsored by the Reinert Center

 In this interactive workshop with Dr. Deandra Little, director of the Center for the Advancement of Teaching and Learning and associate professor of English at Elon University, we explored and applied a heuristic framework for listening and generating questions that can promote meaningful discussion in a variety of contexts inside and outside of the classroom.
 Participants considered and examined habits of listening, and the role of questions in individual and group interactions while considering ways this framework also might be adapted into other areas of our work with students and colleagues.

 4th Annual Learning Studio Symposium

-Videos of the presentations will be available shortly.
+Videos of the presentations are available at our Vimeo channel.

 Participants in this multi-day event focused on the use of dialogic pedagogy in a broad range of educational settings in support of the University's goals of creating more inclusive learning environments.